cloudmesh/cloudmesh1/doc/source/fg.rst

 FutureGrid Specific tips
 ======================================================================

-If you are a FutureGrid users, you may have several .futuregrid directories on several machines.
+If you are a FutureGrid users, you may have several .cloudmesh directories on several machines.
 To consolodate them you can do the following::

     PORTALNAME=<putyour portalname here>

     mkdir ~/.futuregird
-    cd ~/.futuregrid
+    cd ~/.cloudmesh

     scp -r $PORTALNAME@india.futuregrid.org:.futuregrid india
     scp -r $PORTALNAME@sierra.futuregrid.org:.futuregrid sierra